httptoolkit/node-proxy-agent/README.md

 ### Maps proxy protocols to `http.Agent` implementations
 [![Build Status](https://travis-ci.org/TooTallNate/node-proxy-agent.svg?branch=master)](https://travis-ci.org/TooTallNate/node-proxy-agent)

+_A quick & temporary fork of the proxy-agent package to deploy a [DNS lookup fix](https://github.com/TooTallNate/node-socks-proxy-agent/pull/72) in [HTTP Toolkit](https://httptoolkit.tech)_

 This module provides a function that returns proxying `http.Agent` instances to use based off of a given proxy URI.
 If no URI is provided, then [proxy-from-env](https://www.npmjs.com/package/proxy-from-env) is used to get the URI